-Guardrails will be constructed using Type 3 Guardrail W Beam with a rusted rail finish and wooden posts.
+Guardrails will be constructed using Type 3 Guardrail-W Beam with a rusted rail finish and wooden posts.
 Any concrete barrier rail will be colored to match the segment color selection.
 An identical design will be used throughout the corridor.
-A recovery zone is preferable to guardrail or barriers for protection from edge obstacles.
+A recovery zone is preferable to guardrail or barriers for protection form edge obstacles.

-GUARDRAILS, BARRIERS, AND EDGE DELINEATION
+GUARD RAILS, BARRIERS, AND EDGE DELINEATION

-- Use Type 3 Guardrail W Beam with wooden posts for guardrails.
+- Use Type 3 Guardrail-W Beam with wooden posts for guard rails.
 Eliminate the use of galvanized "W" rails (A). - Median barriers should only be considered where the median width or the vertical separation between east and west bound lanes cannot meet the Design Criteria. - Color concrete barriers using the selected colors from the design segment color palette in order to blend the roadway into the surrounding environment.
-See Section 06 | Color Selection and Consistency for color palette. - Incorporate landform and planting directly with concrete barrier walls (B). - The use of cable rail is strongly discouraged in this segment because of the long term maintenance cost and aesthetics. - Utilize continuous concrete barriers rather than segmented movable barriers (C). - Provide edge delineation through applied markings and reflectors rather than painting bright contrasting colors on concrete barriers. - Look to the Twin Tunnels as a design precedent for the design and construction of median barriers (C).
+See Section 06 I Color Selection and Consistency for color palette. - Incorporate landform and planting directly with concrete barrier walls (B). - The use of cable rail is strongly discouraged in this segment due to long term maintenance costs and aesthetics. - Utilize continuous concrete barriers rather than segmented movable barriers (D). - Provide edge delineation through applied markings and reflectors rather than painting bright contrasting colors on concrete barriers. - Look to the Twin Tunnels as a design precedent for the design and construction of median barriers (C).

-A | Self-weathering Type 3 Guardrail W Beam should be used for guardrails throughout this segment.
+A/ Type 3 Guardrail-W Beam should be used for guard rails throughout this design segment.

-B | Planting and landform should be incorporated with barrier rail walls.
+B/Planting and landform should be incorporated with barrier rail walls.

-C | Median Barrier on the Twin Tunnels projects.
+C/ Median barrier on the Twin Tunnels projects.

-C | Continuous concrete barriers with a consistent color application should be utilized rather than segmented barriers.
+D/ Continuous concrete barriers with a consistent color application should be utilized rather than segmented barriers.